-If you’re a stay-at-home parent you might be wondering how much insurance protection that you should buy.
+If you’re a stay-at-home parent you might be wondering how much insurance protection that you should buy, or even if you need it.
 It will also look at the different ways that you can get cheaper life insurance to ensure that you’re not breaking your bank to protect your family.

 How Much Would Childcare Cost?